timb-machine-mirrors/anarcat-feed2exec/README.rst

   python -m feed2exec

-.. important:: Make sure you use Python 3. feed2exec is written to
+.. important:: feed2exec is explicitly written for Python 3.
+It may be
-               also support Python 2.7, but there may be performance or security issues in that older version.
-For example, Python 2.7 seems to suffer from a header injection flaw that currently makes tests fail.
+               possible to backport it to Python 2 if there is sufficient demand, but there are too many convenient Python3 constructs to make this useful.
+Furthermore, all dependencies are well-packaged for Py3 and the platform is widely available.
+Upgrade already.

+The program may also be available as an official package from your Linux distribution.

 `Source <https://gitlab.com/anarcat/feed2exec/>`_, `documentation
 <https://anarcat.gitlab.io/feed2exec/>`_ and `issues